Jiahao-Ma/MultiviewC/README.md

 | `./utils/utils.py`  | Methods for projecting 3D bounding box to 2D image and how to generate 3D bbox in our simulation dataset coordinate  |

 ## Dataset
-Download the data (images, annotation, calibrations) from [here](https://pan.baidu.com/s/1s67xf8eznms3eF6GfluYSg)(pwd:6666).
+Download the data (images, annotation, calibrations) from [BaiduDrive](https://pan.baidu.com/s/1s67xf8eznms3eF6GfluYSg)(pwd:6666) or [GoogleDrive](https://drive.google.com/file/d/1OrSDryc7DRxKerhHN-g648sI1VgmlbrI/view?usp=sharing).
 We have updated a new annotation which has labeled the visibility of each cow at each frame.

 The dataset folder structure is as following:
 ```